 It’s important to note that Ransomware attacks continue to this day, 2023 having seen over $1 billion in ransomware payments altogether.
 Not every attack has been well documented, and most attacks targeted small organizations and individuals.

-Admin By Request provides a robust Privileged Access Management (PAM) solution, guarding organizations against ransomware threats.
-With features like granular access controls and real-time threat detection, it empowers cybersecurity defenses, ensuring secure privileged access and reducing the risk of data breaches.
+Admin By Request provides robust Privileged Access Management (PAM) solutions that help protect organizations from ransomware threats.
+With features like granular access controls and real-time threat detection, they strengthen your cybersecurity defenses, ensure secure privileged access, and reduce the risk of data breaches.